stollcri/makefile.novaextension/README.md

 # Nova Elixir

-Syntax highlighting and code completion for Makefiles in Nova.
+Syntax highlighting for Makefiles in Nova.